 These nets contain fascinating patterns that can often be seen in mosaics and other art forms where geometric patterns are common.

-Finding Examples of Mathematics in Design And Other Art Forms
+Mathematics of Design And Other Art Forms

 If you notice symmetry, geometric patterns, balance, or proportion on a website, there is a mathematical principle behind those things.

 Even the use of positive and negative space has mathematical origins.
 What’s even more interesting is that these principles do not only impact images.